 A four-star hotel housed within stunning grounds, Hatherley Manor Hotel and Spa is home to the Dewinton Restaurant, which serves up a delicious range of lunches, dinners and afternoon teas.
 Open to hotel guests and non-residents, this characterful setting promises excellent customer service.

-This boutique gem is hidden away in the leafy Pittville area of Cheltenham and is home to a stunning fine dining restaurant and bar, open to both hotel guests and locals.
+This boutique hotel is hidden away in the leafy Pittville area of Cheltenham and is home to a stunning fine dining restaurant and bar, open to both hotel guests and locals.
 Known as The Drawing Room, the restaurant has an AA Rosette to its name.